 When choosing operating frequency, the most important consideration is thermal limitations.
 This constraint typically dominates frequency selection.
-See Maximum Ambient Temperature versus Output Current for circuits running at 400 kHz and Maximum Ambient Temperature versus Output Current for circuits running at 2.1 MHz.
+See Figure 10-2 for circuits running at 400 kHz and Figure 10-3 for circuits running at 2.1 MHz.
 These curves show how much output current can be supported at a given ambient temperature given these switching frequencies.
-Note that power dissipation is layout dependent so while these curves are a good starting point, thermal resistance in any design will be different from the estimates used to generate Maximum Ambient Temperature versus Output Current and Maximum Ambient Temperature versus Output Current.
-The maximum temperature ratings are based on a 100-mm x 80-mm, 4-layer EVM PCB design, LM61460EVM.
-Unless a larger copper area or cooling is provided to reduce the effective $R{\theta JA}$ , if ambient temperature is 105°C and the switching frequency is set to 2.1 MHz, the load current must typically be limited to 4 A.
+Note that power dissipation is layout-dependent so while these curves are a good starting point, thermal resistance in any design will be different from the estimates used to generate Figure 10-2 and Figure 10-3.
+The maximum temperature ratings are based on a 100-mm × 80-mm, 4-layer EVM PCB design, LM61460EVM.

 Figure 10-2.
-Maximum Ambient Temperature versus Output Current
+Maximum Ambient Temperature Versus Output Current

 Figure 10-3.
-Maximum Ambient Temperature versus Output Current
+Maximum Ambient Temperature Versus Output Current

 Two other considerations are what maximum and minimum input voltage the part must maintain its frequency setting.
-Since the LM61460-Q1 adjusts its frequency under conditions in which regulation would normally be prevented by minimum on-time or minimum off time, these constraints are only important for input voltages requiring constant frequency operation.
+Since the LM62440-Q1 adjusts its frequency under conditions in which regulation would normally be prevented by minimum on time or minimum off time, these constraints are only important for input voltages requiring constant frequency operation.

-If foldback is undesirable at high input voltage, then use Equation 7:
+If foldback is undesirable at high input voltage, then use Equation 6:

-$$f{SW} \le \frac{V{OUT}}{V{IN}(MAX2) \cdot t{ON\MIN}(MAX)}$$ (7)
+$$f{SW} \le \frac{V{OUT}}{V{IN}(MAX2) \cdot t{ON\MIN}(MAX)}$$ (6)

-If foldback at low input voltage is a concern, use Equation 8:
+If foldback at low input voltage is a concern, use Equation 7:

-$$f{SW} \le \frac{V{INeff}(MIN2) - V{OUT}}{V{INeff}(MIN2) \cdot t{OFF\MIN}(MAX)}$$ (8)
+$$f{SW} \le \frac{V{INeff}(MIN2) - V{OUT}}{V{INeff}(MIN2) \cdot t{OFF\MIN}(MAX)}$$ (7)